Click Here for Our Recommended Antivirus for Your Device

 Oysters remind us of the gooey dish that is placed on top of mounds of ice and has a slippery texture and a crisp salty flavor when cooked.

 They are placed under the bivalve mollusks, contain round or oval shells, and have rough edges.
-Oysters are considered to be immobile and often found attached to a single surface.
+Oysters are considered to be immobile and found attached to a single surface.

 On the other hand, scallops are mostly served as a pan-fried item that has a beautiful gold coating when cooked just right.
 Similar to oysters, scallops also feature under bivalve mollusks.